omerfarukkodat/charge-square/README.md

  - Query and mutate charging stations with flexible and advanced filtering.
  - Fetch stations by radius, search by title or usage cost, and find fast charging stations.

+**Data Integration from External API:**

+ - The service retrieves data from the OpenChargeMap API, which provides information about electric vehicle charging stations across Turkey.
+ - The retrieved data includes station locations, types, and other metadata such as availability and charging speeds.

+**Kafka Integration:**

+ - The data fetched from the external API is passed through Kafka, ensuring efficient asynchronous processing and message-based communication between services.
+ - The ChargeStation Service consumes Kafka messages to process and normalize the data for insertion into the database.

+**Data Normalization**
+ - Once the data is processed from the Kafka messages, it undergoes data normalization to fit the required schema for storage in the database.
+ - The service handles discrepancies or variations in the data format to ensure consistency across the database.

 **Caching & API Gateway:**